Gluten-Free Blueberry Muffins

 gluten-free blueberry muffin cut in half to reveal a fluffy texture

 I’m feeling ALL the spring feels over here at Sweets & Thank You!
-We’ve been elbow deep in testing all sorts of delicious spring recipes over the last few weeks, from fresh mocktails to fluffy lemon bundt cakes, and so much more.
+We’ve been elbow deep in testing all sorts of delicious spring recipes over the last few weeks, from fresh mocktails to fluffy lemon bundt cake, and so much more.

 Not only will I break down our gluten-free blueberry muffin recipe, but I’ve also got TONS of tips for bakery-style muffins at home.
 Let’s jump in!

-Here’s what you need to make tall, fluffy gluten-free blueberry muffins…
+Here’s what you need to make this easy recipe…

 Ingredients for gluten-free blueberry muffins